shazadahmed10/More-Projects/Healthcare Analytics Project/Data Story.md

 ## Business Context

-This SaaS company operates on a subscription model with monthly recurring revenue (MRR).
+This mid-size healthcare company wants to analyze data from their first 50 members over a 1 year period.
+Leadership wants a deeper understanding of prescription usage, provider patterns, and member spend on medications to identify cost-saving opportunities and improve member outcomes.
 Leadership is interested in three key areas:

-1. Revenue health – Is MRR growing or declining?
-2. Customer retention – What is our churn rate over time?
-3. User engagement – Do active users’ product interactions correlate with revenue outcomes?
+1. Average member spend on drugs - is this rising or not?
+2. Prescription Usage - what is being prescribed the most and what is the cost?
+3. Provider Prescribing Patterns – how much are providers prescribing and what are their prices compared to one another?

 ## Data Sources

-- Members:
+- Members: demographic data on members
-- Prescriptions:
+- Prescriptions: claims data on drugs like quantity prescribed, cost, provider and member
-- Providers:
+- Providers: demographic data on providers and drugs they are prescribinhg

-- Views created:
+### Views created:
-  -
-  -
+  - Several views on drug costs, drug costs over time month to month, provider insights, drug usage, and member insights

 ## Approach

 1. SQL Wrangling
+   - Joined members and providers to poresctiptions table for one standardized silver layer dataset
-   - Built views mentioned above
+   - Built views mentioned above for specific metrics
-   - Joined usage and subscription data to enrich customer profiles.
    - Exported all view into CSV files since OBDC connection in PowerBI was broken

 2. Power BI Visualization
-   - Created time-series visuals for revenue and churn.
-   - Added key cards for high level metrics like total revenue
-   - Added other KPIs for quick executive review.
-   - Added slicers for slicing/segmenting data
+   - Page 1: Executive Summary
+   - Page 2: Member insights
+   - Page 3: Provider insights
+   - Page 4: Drug usage insights

 3. Analysis & Storytelling
    - Interpreted results to identify risks, opportunities and areas for follow-up deep dives.